nhpf/cv-feup/assignment_2/README.md

 ## Context
 This project uses YOLOv8 and DeepSORT to perform "Multiple Vessel Detection and Tracking in Harsh Maritime Environments".
-It aims to recreate the results of a paper released this year by researches at INESC TEC.
+It aims to recreate the results of a paper released in early 2023 by researchers at INESC TEC.
 You can learn more about the project and our achievements by reading the final report as described below.

 ## File structure